violence-ai/timer/README.md

-# Timer
+# Curve Bezier Timer

-This library will help you create a convenient timer. <br>
+### Control animation bezier curve in Javascript

-Just create a timer and write your code in the events you need. <br>
+This package will allow you to easily control your animation through a javascript bezier curve.<br>
-The library also supports the work with cubic bezier
+You can also use this package just as a timer

 <hr>